splunk/public-o11y-docs/logs/save-share.rst

   :description: Collaborate with team members by sharing Log Observer or Log Observer Connect queries.
 Saved queries include filters, aggregations, and search-time rules.

-After you create useful queries in Log Observer, you can save them and share them with team members.
+After you create useful queries in Log Observer Connect, you can save them and share them with team members.
 You can only save or share queries on the :guilabel:`Splunk Observability Cloud data` index.
 A saved query is made up of a filter and any aggregations or search-time rules you applied during the search.
 You can only save a query if you have created a filter.
-Only customers with a Splunk Log Observer entitlement in Splunk Observability Cloud can save and share Log Observer queries.

 To learn how to create filters, see :ref:`logs-keyword`.
 Log Observer Connect has no default aggregation.
 Log Observer defaults to :guilabel:`All (*)`` logs grouped by :guilabel:`Severity`.
 To learn how to create a unique aggregation, see :ref:`logs-aggregations`.